ceremcem/smith-sync/README.md

     git submodule update --recursive
     ```

+3. Create a script for each task (attach, detach, sync, take-snapshot, ...)
-3. Use `smith-sync` tools with relative paths
+    1. Use `smith-sync` tools with relative paths
-4. Use functions available in `smith-sync/lib`
+    2. Use functions available in `smith-sync/lib`

 # Example Toolset